-Buyer personas are all the rage right now in content marketing.
+Buyer personas are all the rage right now in marketing.
 Toby has covered the topic on this very blog.

 And while I agree they can be extremely useful for planning your marketing campaigns, social media strategy and tone of voice guidelines, when it comes to writing intoxicating content, you need to dig a little deeper.